Techtonica/curriculum/databases/sql.md

 ### Independent Practice

 1. Work through the Codecademy SQL Tutorial: https://www.codecademy.com/learn/learn-sql
-2. SQLite is a version of SQL that comes installed on mac!
+2. PostgreSQL is a popular, open-source version of SQL.
 Try it out:
-   - In Terminal, type `sqlite3` to use SQLite.
+   - In Terminal, type `psql` to use PostgreSQL.
    - Try adding a table with a command like `CREATE TABLE food (name TEXT, calories INTEGER);`
    - See that the table was created by typing `.tables` to see the list of all existing tables.
    - Try adding some data: `INSERT INTO food VALUES ("pizza", 500);`
    - See the data: `SELECT * from food;`
-3. Using SQLite, try creating tables and adding, updating, deleting, and querying data yourself!
+3. Using PostgreSQL, try creating tables and adding, updating, deleting, and querying data yourself!
-4. Download and install [DB Browser for SQLite](https://sqlitebrowser.org/) via its download page.
-Try opening the database you just created!
-Browse the data and get a feel for how to move around

 ### Challenge

-In SQLite on your own machine, you are going to create the tables for a microblogging platform (an app similar to Twitter).
+In PostgreSQL on your own machine, you are going to create the tables for a microblogging platform (an app similar to Twitter).
 Your database should be able to store user information and posts by specific users.
 One post must _belong to_ exactly one user.
 One user can have many posts.
 Later, we'll add the ability for users to follow each other, but not now.

 1. With pencil/pen and paper, write out the data for a database with the following spec.
 Fill in the fields with fake data that you make up.
 Be sure to link posts to a certain existing user!